nsreekumar99/Milky/README.md

 ### Stock Management
 Purchased items are decremented from the available total stock.

 Shopping cart contents are reset if accessed outside operational hours or if items are out of stock.

+The system automatically updates product status to out of stock if no item stock is detected after an order is placed.

 ### Security Measures
 Security measures are implemented to prevent unauthorized access, including attempts to bypass the website's normal flow of operations.